How to Appeal a Civil Enforcement Parking Ticket

 Signage Issues

-Signs not prominent at entrance, terms unclear, or missing required information per IPC Code
+Signs not prominent at entrance, terms unclear, or missing required information per BPA Code

 No Grace Period

-Charged within 10 minutes of time expiry - IPC Code requires consideration periods
+Charged within 10 minutes of time expiry - BPA Code requires consideration periods

 Medium